Power Girl: Physical appearance and costumes

 Power Girl's original Wally Wood artwork (1976) showed her as relatively busty but otherwise her figure and build conformed in appearance to other contemporary comic book women.
 However, in Wonder Woman (vol. 3) #34 (2009), written by Gail Simone, Dinah Lance, the Black Canary, mentions Power Girl as having the top bosom of DCU, describing her assets as a "national treasure".
 Her most common outfit is a leg-baring, figure-hugging, long-sleeved white leotard with a keyhole cut-out opening in the chest.

-According to character writer Jimmy Palmiotti, "Okay.
-When the character was created, Wally Wood was the artist that drew Power Girl, and he was convinced that the editors were not paying attention to anything he did.
-So, his inker said "Every issue, I'm going to draw the tits bigger until they notice it.
-It took about seven or eight issues before anyone was like, "Hey, what's with the tits?"
+According to character writer Jimmy Palmiotti, "When the character was created, Wally Wood was the artist that drew Power Girl, and he was convinced that the editors were not paying attention to anything he did.
+So, [according to] his inker, [he] said ‘Every issue, I'm going to draw the tits bigger until they notice it.’
+It took about seven or eight issues before anyone was like, ‘Hey, what's with the tits?’
 And that's where they stopped.
 True story."
 However, the official DC Comics blog dismisses this story: "That rumor started as a joke that her co-creator Wally Wood told in interviews about something he thought about doing, that some people started taking for granted as truth.
 Check those original All-Star Comics issues themselves, and you’ll find even the earliest depictions of Power Girl’s proportions to be consistent.
 People do say the wildest things."

 Power Girl was at one time portrayed as having a highly athletic but slender physique.
 Artists Bart Sears (in the Justice League Europe series), and later Alex Ross (in the limited series Kingdom Come) restored Power Girl's well-endowed shape.
 Ross rendered her as a heavily muscled Power Woman (as if she was an ardent bodybuilder).

 The character is consistently depicted as a large-breasted young woman, and her physique is one of her most recognizable attributes – to the extent that various writers have acknowledged it in both serious and humorous ways.

 For example, Justice League Europe #37 (1992) attempts to explain Power Girl's revealing costume by having Crimson Fox question her about it; she receives the reply that the costume "shows what I am: female, healthy.
 If men want to degrade themselves by staring, that's their problem, I'm not going to apologize for it."